spiderwares/gutenberg-slider/readme.txt

 == Installation ==

-1. Upload the plugin to the `/wp-content/plugins/slider-press/` directory or install it via Plugins > Add New.
+1. Upload the plugin to the `/wp-content/plugins/sliderpress/` directory or install it via Plugins > Add New.
 2. Activate the plugin through the Plugins menu in WordPress.
-3. Navigate to Slider Press in the WordPress admin menu to create a new slider.
+3. Navigate to Sliderpress in the WordPress admin menu to create a new slider.
 4. Add slides using the Gutenberg block editor - each slide can contain any combination of blocks (images, text, videos, etc.).
 5. Configure slider options in the settings tabs: Transition, Navigation, Pagination, Autoplay, Responsive, and Other Options.
 6. Use the shortcode `[wpsp_slider id="SLIDER_ID"]` to display the slider anywhere on your site, where `SLIDER_ID` is the ID of your slider.